 Laser Hair Restoration in London

 Alopecia is a very common condition affecting men and women and can lead to a significant impact on mental health and well-being.
-Most people will tend to undergo some degree of hair loss with the ageing process, however some people have a genetic link which causes them to lose more hair with ageing.
+Most people will tend to undergo some degree of hair loss with the ageing process, however, some people have a genetic link that causes them to lose more hair with ageing.
 There are also a number of medical conditions that can lead to hair loss of varying severity.
 Treatment of hair loss was revolutionised by the advent of hair transplant surgery however for many people this can be an invasive option with risks and potential downtime.
 The latest advance in the treatment of hair loss is with the use of low-level laser therapy or LLLT using the Fotona laser in a unique non-ablative or Smooth mode.
 The application of laser energy to the scalp to stimulate hair growth is analogous to the requirement of different types of plants for different levels and intensities of sunlight in order to grow and develop.
 Laser energy acts to stimulate the stem cells found in the dermal papillae.
-These activated stem cells trigger the hair follicle to form actively growing hair follicle from the deeper tissues.
-The result is development of newer and stronger hair shafts with an increase in both density and thickness.
+These activated stem cells trigger the hair follicle to form actively growing hair follicles from the deeper tissues.
+The result is the development of newer and stronger hair shafts with an increase in both density and thickness.

 Fotona laser technology is recognised across the world for producing highly effective treatment results with a patient experience that is pain-free and with minimal or no downtime.
 Fotona lasers are used to treat a wide range of aesthetic and dermatological concerns with results that are not only highly effective but also minimally invasive and long-lasting on a wide range of skin types.

 What is androgenic alopecia?